jlevy/og-equity-compensation/README.md

 Unlike a transaction on a public exchange, the buyer and seller of private company stock are not in total control of the sale.
-There are a few reasons **why companies may not support secondary sales**:
+There are a few reasons **why companies may not support secondary sales:**

 - Historically, startups have seen little purpose in letting current employees sell their stock, since they prefer employees hold their stock and work to make it more valuable by